kensiprell/ktorio.github.io/quickstart/guides/api.md

 Now it is time to actually try our backend.

-If you have IntelliJ IDEA Ultimate, you can use its built-in powerful HTTP Request client, if not, you can also use postman or curl:
+If you have IntelliJ IDEA Ultimate, you can use its powerful built-in HTTP Request client.
+If not, you can also use Postman or curl:

 ### IntelliJ IDEA Ultimate:
 {: #first-request-intellij }

-IntelliJ IDEA Ultimate, along PhpStorm and other IDEs from JetBrains include a very nice [Editor-Based Rest Client](https://blog.jetbrains.com/phpstorm/2017/09/editor-based-rest-client/){:target="_blank"}.
+IntelliJ IDEA Ultimate, along with PhpStorm and other IDEs from JetBrains, includes a very nice [Editor-Based Rest Client](https://blog.jetbrains.com/phpstorm/2017/09/editor-based-rest-client/){:target="_blank"}.

-First you have to create a HTTP Request file (either `api` or `http` extensions)
+First you have to create an HTTP Request file (either `api` or `http` extensions):

 ![](/quickstart/guides/api/IU-http-new-file.png)

-Then you have to type the method, url, headers and payload like this:
+Then you have to enter the method, url, headers, and payload like this:

 ![](/quickstart/guides/api/IU-http-request.png)